gh-drourke/git_bump/README.md

 It is also possible to commit without a version tag.

-## 4. Maintain a history of git log
+## 4. Maintain a filtered history of git log

-An list of all git messages is put into a file called 'CHANGE_LOg'
+An list of all git messages is put into a file called 'CHANGE_LOG'

 This log is filtered by the removal of lines starting with "author", "date" and "commit"